CRMPickers logoCRMPickers

 Microsoft Dynamics 365

-CRM-first teams in Microsoft ecosystems
+Sales operations and RevOps teams in Microsoft ecosystems

 NetSuite CRM

-ERP-connected teams standardizing on NetSuite
+ERP-led teams already standardized on NetSuite

 Pricing